Food on a long journey by bus. Travel menu or How to eat healthy on the road

 • Fresh vegetables and fruits, from which you can always prepare various hearty and healthy salads or desserts on the road.

-Separately, it should be said about vegetables, fruits and berries, which it is advisable to take on the road, and these are:
+It is worth mentioning separately about vegetables, fruits and berries that it is advisable to take on the road, and these are:

 • Fruits: apples, pears, citrus fruits, bananas.

-IMPORTANT: If you take home-cooked food, it must be consumed within 5-7 hours.
+IMPORTANT: If you take food prepared at home, it must be consumed within 5-7 hours.

 1. Hard-boiled, peeled and chopped eggs.